Equus (play): Revivals

 The first illustrated edition of the play text was produced as a large-format artist's book by the Old Stile Press, with images and an afterword by the British artist Clive Hicks-Jenkins, in 2009.

 City Lights Theater Company of San Jose, California revived Equus in March 2011.
 This production, featuring actors Sean Gilvary as Alan Strang and Steve Lambert as Martin Dysart, received rave reviews.
 The San Jose Mercury News labelled Gilvary and Lambert as "haunting," stating Gilvary "...exposing emotions and epidermis, rides bareback in every sense.
 He gradually manages to make a rather unattractive young creature seem not only sympathetic but redeemable while retaining his hostility and humanity."
 StarkInsider rated the production 4.5 out of 5 stars, calling Lambert "superb" and having a "pitch-perfect performance," while calling Gilvary "dazzling" and having "a preternatural ability to inhabit the very soul of his character.
 Like the troubled teen that he portrays, both he and Strang possess a passion for something that is an inseparable part of their personality."
 This production received a Standout Classic Production Award by Silicon Valley Small Theatre Awards.

-Equus was revived in Houston, for a limited run in July 2014 at Frenetic Theater.
+Equus was revived in Houston for a limited run in July 2014 at Frenetic Theater.
 The production was largely funded by donations on Kickstarter and was well received by critics and audiences alike.
-Broadway World called the production 'dark, daunting and sensual' and commending its 'stellar cast'.
-Houston Press said it was 'astonishingly good... a must see' while Culturemap listed the show as one of the hottest shows of the year.
+Broadway World called the production "dark, daunting and sensual" and commending its "stellar cast".
+Houston Press said it was "astonishingly good... a must see" while Culturemap listed the show as one of the "hottest" of the year.